fastify/fastify/docs/Style-Guide.md

 More like this: As an example, the following recommendations should be referenced.

-To view a documented example, visit the [Decorators.md](https://github.com/fastify/fastify/blob/df9fbc183fa05fa1a23781b3f11fbf81f6854033/docs/Decorators.md) page on Github.
+To view a live example, refer to the [Decorators.md](/docs/Decorators.md) reference document.

 ### Avoid writing condescending languages.